csweet22/DashaNumberGame/README.md

+This is the app I made for the Dashathon!

 # How to load and the demo app

-This is the most basic of all demo apps.
-It is designed for you to open up and build your own app on top of it.
-Enjoy.

-Please join us in our [Developer Community](https://community.dasha.ai).

 1. Clone the repo and install the dependencies: